xsrf/easyeda-svg-import/readme.md

 SVG Import Script for EasyEDA (WIP)
 ===================================
-This is me trying to write a script / extension for [EasyEDA](https://easyeda.com/editor) that can import SVG files / paths into EasyEDA without any distorions or restrictions that the original SVG/Image import has.
+This is an extension for [EasyEDA](https://easyeda.com/editor) that can import SVG files / paths into EasyEDA without any distorions that the internal Image import produces.
+It also allows to import SVGs as solid regions or tracks/outline.

 *This is work in progress and not at all finished or polished!*

 Installation
 ------------
-Clone this repository or just download the latest `extension.zip` from [Releases](https://github.com/xsrf/easyeda-svg-import/releases).
-Then in [EasyEDA](https://easyeda.com/editor) go to "Advanced" -> "Extensions" -> "Extensions Setting" -> "Load Extension..." -> "Select Files..." and select all files from the `extension` directory of this repository.
+Download the latest `extension.zip` from [Releases](https://github.com/xsrf/easyeda-svg-import/releases) and extract the files.
+Then in [EasyEDA](https://easyeda.com/editor) go to "Advanced" -> "Extensions" -> "Extensions Setting" -> "Load Extension..." -> "Select Files..." and select all extracted files from the `extension` directory.

 <img src="images/EasyEDA-SVG-Install.gif" alt="Extension Installation" />